 Graph 1.
-Operating Revenues of M&E sector 7 Graph 2.
-Employment structure (formal vs. informal) 9 Graph 3.
-GINI coefficient 10 Graph 4.
-PISA 2012 Performance and equity 14 Table 1.
-The position of Serbia according to the Human Development Report 6 Table 2 Primary Energy Production Structure: Serbia v.
-EU28, in % 33 Table 3.
-SDG 16 Goals and Targets vs. EU Accession Priorities 40 Table 4.
-EU Accession priorities and progress 42 Graph A 1.
-Employed, unemployed and inactive in the total population over 15 years of age unemployment rate Graph A 2.
+HDI rank 5 Graph 2.
+Export by sectors (millions of euros) 7 Graph 3.
+Employment structure (formal vs. informal) 9 Graph 4.
+GINI coefficient 10 Graph 5.
+Percentage of population at risk of poverty (60% of median income poverty line) 12 Graph 6.
+Education level and coverage 14 Graph 7.
+Expenditure on education and outcomes (PISA mathematics) 16 Graph 8.
+Health expenditures (private & public, %GDP) and outcomes 18 Graph 9.
+Demographic trend in Serbia, % changes for 2016-2031 and 2016-2041 Graph 10.
+Share of agri-food sector in GVA and total employment Graph 11.
+Net export of agricultural and food products per capita (in euros) 24 Graph 12.
+Export growth of chosen manufacturing sectors (2009-2016, millions of euros) 29 Graph 13.
+Exports of chosen sectors of Serbia's economy (MIL EUR) Graph 14.
+Energy intensity and electricity price among European countires 36 Graph 15.
+Share of Serbia's regions in area, population, employment and GDP 56 Table 1.
+Primary Energy Production Structure: Serbia v.
+EU28, in % 366 Table 2.
+SDG 16 Goals and Targets vs. EU Accession Priorities Table 3.
+EU Accession priorities and progress Graph A 1.
+Employed, unemployed and inactive in the total population over 15 years of age, and unemployment rate 71 Graph A 2.
 Trends in employment (various souces and methodologies) Graph A 3.
 Activity and inactivity, unemployment rate and population by age groups Graph A 4.
 Comparison of inequality according to two statistical methodologies Graph A 5.
-Sources of household income in Serbia, value 69 Table A 1.
-International comparation of welfare 63 Table A 2.
-Sources of household income in Serbia, share 69 Table A 3.
-Structure of household income in Serbia (%) 70 Table A 4.
-Inequality in the countries of Europe 71 Table A 5.
-Inequality in the countries of Europe, income ratio 72 Table A 6.
-Population at risk of poverty 73
+Sources of household income in Serbia, value Table A 1.
+The position of Serbia according to Human Development Report (HDI) 60 Table A 2.
+International comparation of welfare Table A 3.
+Sources of household income in Serbia, share Table A 4.
+Structure of household income in Serbia (%) Table A 5.
+Inequality in the countries of Europe Table A 6.
+Inequality in the countries of Europe, income ratio Table A 7.
+Population at risk of poverty